Skip to main content

 Traveler Jyoti wearing the free Pilatus cap claimed via the Grand Train Tour Switzerland app

-How to Claim Your Free Pilatus Cap (Step-by-Step)
+How to Get a Free Pilatus Cap (Step by Step)

 This is one of those Switzerland travel hacks that almost no one talks about — and it is genuinely free.
 The Grand Train Tour Switzerland app gives away a real Pilatus cap as a souvenir to anyone who rides up Mount Pilatus on either the cable car or the cog railway.
 Total cost: zero (other than the cable car ticket you were already buying).

-Install Grand Train Tour Switzerland from the Play Store (it is on the App Store too).
-It is free, official, and run by Switzerland Tourism — not a sketchy third-party app.
+The Grand Train Tour Switzerland app is free, official, and run by Switzerland Tourism — not a sketchy third-party app.

 • Why download it before the trip?
 The mountain has patchy cellular signal.
-Download the app and open it once over hotel Wi-Fi so the coupon list is cached.
+Download the app and open it once over hotel Wi-Fi.

 • No login or signup needed to claim the cap.